 - Aortoiliac occlusive disease occurs when your iliac arteries (which branch off from the aorta within your abdomen) become narrowed or blocked by a sticky substance called plaque.
 The iliac arteries divide into smaller arteries that run down your legs to your toes; any blockage within these blood vessels means there is reduced blood flow to your legs.

-While people with aortic disease often do not have symptoms in the early stage of their condition, as time goes on you may experience warning signs that signal an impending aneurysm or dissection.
+In the early stage of the condition, people with aortic disease often do not have symptoms.
+As time goes on you may experience warning signs that signal an impending aneurysm or dissection.
+Those symptoms will depend on where in the aorta your aneurysm is located.

 Risk factors for aortic disease include: